yanacifer/hw2/README.md

 ## tips for getting started ##
-not sure where to begin?
-Here's one way you could break up the tasks
+Not sure where to begin?
+Here's one way you could break up the tasks (MVC):

-### creating the Model
-Though you can get away with putting all of your code in a view controller file for this assignment (it's not large in scale), we recommend you create a Model to contain your data structures / game logic / etc. To do this, create a new Swift file **HangmanGame.swift** (you can name it whatever you want).
-Some suggestions of what to add in here include:
-- a list holding the characters guessed by the user
-- the phrase the user is trying to guess
-- a function to determine whether or not the user is in a win state, in progress state, or lose state
-- a `guess` function that takes in a character and updates your data structures

-Note: none of these are required... this list is just to help you brainstorm!

-### creating the UI / configuring view controller
-- drag out a view controller from the object library in **Main.storyboard**, and create a corresponding view controller class (New > Cocoa Touch Class > subclass UIViewController) **HangmanViewController.swift**.
-Link these by setting the "Custom Class" of your View Controller in **Main.storyboard** to "HangmanViewController"
-- set up your UI in **Main.storyboard** (a `UIImageView` for the hangman image, `UILabel`s, `UIButton`s, etc.)
-- use AutoLayout to position your views.
-If creating a custom keyboard, you may find it helpful to nest your letter buttons in stack views (great exercise!)
+1. create a model class (something like **HangmanGame.swift**).
+Put all of your data structures and game logic in here.
+2. create your UI in **Main.storyboard**.
+This will involve first dragging out a view controller from the object library and then addding the required UI elements for the assignment.
+3. use autolayout to position your views
+4. create a subclass of UIViewController that appropriately updates your model class based off of user interaction. to do this, you'll need to:
+   - create an instance of your model class within your viewcontroller (as simple as declaring `let hangmanGame = HangmanGame()`.
-- create outlets + actions from Storyboard to **HangmanViewController.swift**
+   - create outlets and actions from **Main.storyboard** to your view controller class

-### linking your Model to your UI via your View Controller
-In your view controller swift file, create an instance of your Model:

-    let hangmanGame = HangmanGame()

-You can then use the public methods defined in your model to determine what should be displayed in your UI at each state of the game.
+   - within your IBActions, update your model accordingly (i.e.: the Start Over button should have an IBAction associated with it.
+Whenever the this IBAction gets called, you should reset all of your data structures (number of letters guessed, game state, etc.) in **HangmanGame.swift**

 ## grading and submission ##